DIFFERENT LENGTHS OF BOLTS AND WHY

 So as an example of a common issue, let's say you have a climbing hold that has 1" of material behind the washer to the back of the hold.
-That's common in a large-sized hold.
+Which's common in a large-sized hold.
 Your wall is the standard 3/4" plywood.
 That means if you use a 1-1/2" bolt, you will have 1/2" of thread sticking out the back of the hold.
 But you need 3/4" because you HAVE TO HAVE ALL THREADS OF THE BOLT ENGAGED WITH ALL THE THREADS IN THE T-NUT.
 The reason is strength.
 Climbing holds exert an immense load on the bolt/t-nut combination.
 Anything less than full-thread-engagement can fail.
 Another way to say this is, if you don't pass through all the threads of the t-nut, you run the risk of shearing off the threads inside the t-nut.
 That means you rip the hold and the bolt off the wall.
 That is a zero fun scenario.

 EXAMPLE OF BOLT PROTRUSION